USD ($)

 banner image

-● ACLs can be configured to allow or deny access based on various criteria, including IP addresses, protocols, and port numbers.
+● Rules can permit or deny access based on IP addresses, protocols, and port numbers.

-● Some systems support dynamic ACLs, which can change based on real-time conditions or user authentication.
+● Some ACLs can update rules dynamically based on real-time conditions or user authentication

 Benefits of Access Control List